aimeos/aimeos-docs/src/typo3/customize.md

 ## TypoScript object

 The following TypoScript code must be placed in a **TypoScript setup template**.
-The best place would be a .ts file in your `./fileadmin/` directory that is included in the setup section of your site.
-For example, create a `./fileadmin/setup.ts` file with the following content:
+One such place could be a `*.typoscript` file in your `./fileadmin/` directory that is included in the setup section of your site.
+For example, create a `./fileadmin/setup.typoscript` file with the following content:

 ```typoscript
 lib.navigation.basket = COA